bakame-php/dice-roller/README.md

 }
 ```

-Using both classes we can then parse the following expression.
+Using both classes we can then parse the following notation.

 ```php
 <?php